LangChain provides a mix of methods and tools for structuring LLM outputs. Below are some of the most commonly used ones:

 Note that we pass output_parser

-Documentation and Linting for Your IDE¶
+Documentation and Linting in Your IDE

 We also offer auto suggestions:

-Specifying Language Model Outputs with Response Models¶
+Specifying Language Model Outputs with Response Models

 Mirascope’s response_model

-below.
 Once you’ve defined the model against which to extract the output, you insert the model name into the argument of the call decorator as response_model

 in order to specify the LLM’s return type: